shuribox/shuribox/README.md

 ° i also wont talk very much..again, just nervous

-Pretty much always by my fp (@TRAGICRHYTHM) 24/7, if i move away from you im sorry..
+i like sitting behind my fp i get all cozy so i will move to sit by him..sorry :(
 <!--
 **shuribox/shuribox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.